NikosZar/MITx_Statistics_and_Datascience/6.419x - Data Analysis Statistical Modeling and Computation in Applications/Notes/hypothesis_testing.md

 When it comes down to it, choosing between parametric and non-parametric methods depends on our assumptions, sample size, and how much statistical power we need.
 Each approach has its strengths and weaknesses.

 Statistical power (1 - β) measures our ability to detect real effects when they're present.
 It's a crucial tradeoff - we want to minimize both Type I errors (false positives) and Type II errors (false negatives).
 Finding the right balance depends on the context and consequences of each type of error.

+## Test Statistic
+Determine a Test Statistic (quantity that can differentiate between Null and Alternate Hypothesis, and whose distribution under null you can compute).